-Central Catholic is home to the Technology Enhanced Active Learning (TEAL) Lab.
-Designed after a similar space located on the campus of Massachusetts Institute of Technology, the TEAL Lab paves the way for more visually engaging and collaborative instruction methods in all disciplines, especially science and mathematics.
-The TEAL Lab prepares Central Catholic students for both the college and professional environment by allowing them to engage in a transformative educational experience that strengthens leadership skills, criticalthinking, problem-solving, innovations, and creativity.
-The facility features large, HD flat touch-screen monitors with computers, computer projectors, writeable glass windows, a 3D printer, and other technological tools to engage students in a more active learning style and to promote collaborative project work.
-The TEAL Lab is used by all teachers, across all disciplines.
+Central Catholic High School is home to the Technology Enhanced Active Learning (TEAL) Lab.
+Designed ten years ago after similar learning spaces on the campus of Massachusetts Institute of Technology, the TEAL Lab paved the way for more collaborative learning and visually engaging lessons across all disciplines, especially STEM.
+The TEAL Lab and the philosophy that inspired this innovative space, prepares Central Catholic students for both the college and professional environment by allowing them to engage in a transformative educational experience that strengthens leadership skills, critical thinking, problem solving, innovation, and creativity.
+The facility features large HD flat touch-screen monitors with computers, computer projectors, writable glass windows, 3D printers, movable furniture, and other technological tools that engage students in a more active learning style and promotes collaborative project work.
+Since its inception, the TEAL Lab was the catalyst for the transformation of all learning spaces at CCHS and led the way throughout the state and region, inspiring similar learning spaces in other schools and universities.